build-trust/ockam/documentation/guides/rust/04-forwarding/README.md

 }
 ```

-## Sending a message to the forwarding address
+## Send a message to the forwarding address

-The `echo_client` from Step 3 can be re-used to send messages to the `echo_service` forwarding address in the hub.
-The remote
+The `echo_client` that you built in the previous example can be used to send messages to the forwarding address of the
-node address should be set to your hub address.
-After the hub entry in the route, copy and paste the `echo_service` forwarding address.
+`echo_service` in the hub.
+The remote node address should be set to your hub address.
+After the hub entry in the route,
+copy and paste the `echo_service` forwarding address.

 ```rust
 use ockam::{Context, Result, Route};